dhiidha1300/sabiquun_app/HOME_PAGE_ENHANCEMENT_PLAN.md

 ### 3. Grace Period Timer
 **Question:** Should the timer show countdown for current day's submission or next day's deadline?

-**Answer:**  The timer should show the the next day's deadline. eg. if the user submits report in 28 oct 2025 **Clarification:**
+**Answer:**  The timer should show the the next day's deadline. eg. if the user submits report of 28 oct 2025 in 28 oct 2025 9:00 pm, then the timer should show 15 hours remaining.
+**Clarification:**
 - User submits deeds today → Grace period until 12 PM tomorrow
-- Should timer show: "Submit by 12 PM today" or "15 hours remaining"?
+- Should timer show: "15 hours remaining"?

 ### 4. Islamic Calendar
 **Question:** Do you want Hijri calendar integration, or just Gregorian date?
+**Answer:** For now I would like gregorian calendar only.
 **Options:**
-- A) Gregorian only (simpler)
-- B) Both Gregorian + Hijri (need package like `hijri`)
+- A) Both Gregorian + Hijri (need package like `hijri`) - this ill implemented in phase 2
-- C) User preference toggle in settings
+- B) User preference toggle in settings - this ill implemented in phase 3

 ### 5. Leaderboard Rank
 **Question:** Is the leaderboard feature already implemented, or should I prepare for future integration?
+**Answer:** no the leaderboard feature is not yet implemented therefore prepare it for future integration.

 **Context:**
-- Quick stats bar wants to show "Rank #12 of 150"
+- Quick stats bar wants to show "Rank #10 of 150"
 - Need to know if data source exists

 **Options:**